SatyaRaghuNandan/BigData-Interview-Prep/Meta/560. Subarray Sum Equals K/variant_2_What_IF_we_have_Positive_Only.md

+# // VARIANT: What if you had to optimize the space complexity in the case you're only given
+# // positive integers in the array?

 You're working with a **space-optimized variant of Leetcode 560: Subarray Sum Equals K**, which assumes the input array contains **only positive integers**.

 ---